Nevin-Chen/sentiment-frontend/README.md

 ## Setting up the environment

-- Create an .env file in the project root following `.env.example`
+- Create a .env file in the project root following `.env.example`
 - Add your [backend](https://github.com/Nevin-Chen/sentiment-backend) URL
 - Set it to either `VITE_API_URL`
-  *or*
+  _or_
 - Use the default http://localhost:8080 and have the backend running locally

 #### Auth0